Deep Brain Stimulation for Parkinson Disease: New Chapter in Treatment

 What is less likely to improve with DBS?

-Symptoms that do not respond at all to levodopa, such as balance and swallowing, usually do not improve with DBS.
+It is important to understant that there are some symptoms that are less likely to improve with DBS.
+The symptoms that do not respond at all to levodopa, such as balance and swallowing, usually do not improve with DBS.
 To address these symptoms, additional therapies such as physiotherapy will be required after DBS.
 Although DBS can improve symptoms and quality of life, it is not able to return anyone to perfect health.

 DBS addresses symptoms but is not a cure.
 The disease will continue to progress and worsen with time.
 The good thing about DBS is the stimulation parameters can be adjusted to manage symptoms as they change and develop with the disease over time.